 Questions remain after dueling meetings for Springdale data center proposal

-Locals gathered at From Italy Pizza for a packed open forum with environmental groups to organize the community, while developers fielded questions and revealed new details a half-mile away in the Springdale Borough Building’s gymnasium.
+Local people gathered at From Italy Pizza for a packed open forum with environmental groups to organize the community, while developers fielded questions and revealed new details a half-mile away in the Springdale Borough Building’s gymnasium.
 The meetings drew more than 100 residents.

-But during a sometimes rowdy, informal back-and-forth discussion, attendees confronted a fundamental question: should the community oppose the center outright or accept it and work to craft beneficial conditions to place on developers?
+But, during a sometimes rowdy, informal back-and-forth discussion, attendees confronted a fundamental question: Should the community oppose the center outright, or accept it and work to craft beneficial conditions to place on developers?

 “Are we up against a brick wall?
 I mean, I feel like we are,” she said.
 “I don’t feel like we’re getting the truth.
 I feel like we’re sinking, and I don’t know who to call.”